neo4j/graph-data-science-client/TESTING.md

 To include tests that exercise storing and loading models, you must specify the option `--include-model-store-location`.
 Note however that this also requires you to have specified a valid path for the `gds.model.store_location` configuration key of your database.

+If the database you are targeting is an AuraDS instance, you should use the option `--target-aura` which makes sure that tests of operations not supported on AuraDS are skipped.

 ### Running tests that require encrypted connections